 - Ensure you pick the right resume layout based on your experience and profile

 - Write a clean resume header and add a sales certificate or training here

 - Balance the summary to include what you do at your job and what you’ve achieved in it

 - Include the revenue targets and highest sales figures you closed in your resume experience section

-- Add job relevant keywords and your industry expert keywords in skills section
+- Add job-relevant keywords and your industry expert keywords in the skills section

-- Write education section only it is relevant to this job
+- Write education section if relevant to this job